vconceicao/neighborhood-map/README.md

 # Neighborhood Map projct #
 By Vinicius Conceição.

-Rio de Janeiro is where I live, I was born here.
-So I wanted to show 5 places that I have been and I recommend all of them, because I love Rio.
+I'm born and raised in Rio de Janeiro.
+So I wanted to show 5 places that I  recommend, because I love Rio.

 All information about the location is given by FourSquare.